5HT/mq-nynja/apps/review/README.md

 NOTE: WebSockets are not the most capacitive transport, the MQTT-SN extension is able to work on UDP streams.
-MQTT can work only over TCP.
+MQTT can work only over TCP for raw speed.

 Key Things N2O is relying on
 ----------------------------

-N2O is working entirely in context of `ws_client` sessions of EMQ, just as it is working on top of `cowboy`.
-No other additional gen_servers are being introduced.
+N2O is working entirely in context of `ws_client` processes of EMQ, just as it is working on top of `ranch` processes of `cowboy`.
+No additional `gen_server` is being introduced.

 The only official transparent way with zero abstractions is to use EMQ hooks mechanism.
 For N2O we need to implement only two cases `client.subscribe` and